 You may apply for need-based tuition assistance by completing the Free Application for Federal Student Aid (FAFSA) form if you meet the following criteria:

-a citizen, eligible non-citizen or permanent resident of the United
+you must be a citizen, eligible non-citizen or permanent resident of the United States;

 To apply, go to www.fafsa.ed.gov.
 Our school code is G07276 (0 is a zero, not the letter O).

 Federal Direct Student Loans

 Federal Direct Student Loans are available through the federal government.
 These loans (up to $21,500 annually) are at a variable interest rate and are unsubsidized.
 That is, interest accrues on the loan from the date it is dispersed.
 To qualify, you: